Key Takeaways from

 It can be a mobile app like CF Medication that encourages patients to adhere to their medication and allows doctors to follow treatment process remotely,

-The illustrative example of such connecting solution is a ChemoDiary app for Merck & Co.
+An illustrative example of such connecting solution is a ChemoDiary app for Merck & Co.
 This app encourages patients to self-track their reaction to medication and share personalized reports on their conditions with authorized HCPs.
 As a result, doctors receive relevant, up-to-date information on how patients react to chemo and can remotely follow every step of a complex treatment process.

 Unleashing the power of data